-Okay, it’s time to put all that you have learnt to the test.
+Okay, it is time to put all that you have learnt to the test.
 I would recommend flying freely for a while to gain experience and improve your character’s Flying Attribute before you go into this lesson.

-Basically, this lesson is a short route that involves takeoff, low altitude flying, sharp banking, and then finally landing.
-It is a complete course that requires careful handling.
+This lesson is a short route that involves takeoff, low altitude flying, sharp banking, and then finally landing.
+A complete course requires careful handling.
 If your character is inexperienced in flying, he will have difficulty in controlling the aircraft due to turbulence.

-Don’t stress yourself by trying to fly directly through them – they have a radius of effect that extends beyond their outer parameter, so it’s ok even if you aren’t exactly aligned.
+Do not stress yourself by trying to fly directly through them – they have a radius of effect that extends beyond their outer parameter, so it is ok even if you are not exactly aligned.

 There are certain sharp turns between ring number 8 to 11, 12 to 13, 15 to 16, and 17 to 18.
 Use a combination of aileron banking and rudder yaw, while pitching up slightly every time you bank to maintain your altitude.

-There is no reason to fly above the altitude of the rings, but if you do fly with the rings, you need to make sure you don’t lose altitude or you might crash into terrain.
+There is no reason to fly above the altitude of the rings, but if you do fly with the rings, you need to make sure you do not lose altitude or you might crash into terrain.

 Be careful with rings number 13, 14, and 15 as they are located above a structurally busy region with poles and tall obstacles.
 The turn between rings 15 and 16 is the most difficult turn, and you will like get very close to the water as you perform a knife.
 Make sure to use your rudder pedal.
 Turn between 17 and 18 is also fairly challenging and will require similar maneuvers.

 This is an emergency landing on a bridge.
 You will start the mission in the air.
 The closer you land to the final checkpoint, the better your score will be.
-This is not a timed lesson, so you don’t need to worry about doing it quickly.
+This is not a timed lesson, so you do not need to worry about doing it quickly.

 As you start off, keep your plane level and fly through the first checkpoint.
 Once you have done so, reduce the throttle and start your descent.
 Touch down where the bridge begins, while constantly avoiding traffic.

-Keep going until you are near the final checkpoint, and then stop right on the check point to make sure you are closer than 10 feet of it.
-As long as you avoid traffic and don’t accidentally come to a fault halt before the final checkpoint, you will get a Gold rating.
+Keep going until you are near the final checkpoint, and then stop right on the checkpoint to make sure you are closer than 10 feet of it.
+As long as you avoid traffic and do not accidentally come to a fault halt before the final checkpoint, you will get a Gold rating.

 Loop the Loop

-Continue pulling the stick until you complete a 360 degree loop and are back in the same position as before, level with the horizon.
-It is important that you pull back vertically and your stick doesn’t slip slightly sideways, otherwise you’ll roll into a spiral.
+Continue pulling the stick until you complete a 360-degree loop and are back in the same position as before, level with the horizon.
+It is important that you pull back vertically and your stick does not slip slightly sideways, otherwise you will roll into a spiral.